Hulme Hippodrome: 2007-19 – Enforced repairs by the council, cladding and canopy removed

-2012 – Youth Village, music gigs
+2011-14 – Youth Village, music gigs

 From early 2012 to 2014 the religious charity reportedly leased the upstairs room of the Floral Hall to a community youth group, Youth Village.
 Following on from the late 1980s there was a further period of music gigs at Hulme Hippodrome / Floral Hall, this time organised by the Youth Village project.
 For example 12 bands were listed as playing on 29 September 2012 - Trash Kit, Frazer King, Halo Halo, Poppycock, Paddy Steer, Warm Widow, Ill, Now, Salford Media City, Laser Dream Eyes, Jazzbo, and Hurt Douglas.
 The project's Facebook group, Hulme Hippodrome, was established in May 2012, now closed.
 The project held an Open Day in December 2012 for visitors to see the main auditorium as a 'hidden gem'.

+2012 – Attempt to upgrade the Listed Building rating to two star

+In March 2012 a 73-page report was published that had been commissioned by English Heritage (before its reorganisation) and the Theatres Trust "to assess its significance and for reviewing the listing grading" made in 1977.
+In the Executive Summary (page 2) the report concluded: